Apply Today

 Students from English speaking provinces in Canada are required to provide an official letter from their high school that confirms that the language of instruction was English.
 Otherwise, they are required to provide proof of their English proficiency as per our admissions requirements.

-3. An online Interview
+- An online Interview

 Applicants need to demonstrate through volunteer experience that they have an understanding of the biological, psychological and social dimensions of medicine to support their application displaying suitability for a career in medicine.

-You will need to meet academic and non-academic conditions or requirements before enrolment, and a conditional offer may not be converted to an unconditional offer solely based on meeting minimum grade requirements.
+Applicants need to meet academic and non-academic conditions or requirements before enrolment, and a conditional offer may not be converted to an unconditional offer solely based on meeting minimum grade requirements.
 The Admissions Committee reviews applicants holistically throughout the Admissions process.

 *Applicants from accredited Medical Schools, in good academic standing can be considered for transfer into the second or third year of the UNIC Doctor of Medicine programme.
 This opportunity will be based on a thorough review of the completed courses by an Academic Panel.

-For more information, please contact [email protected].
+For more information, please contact [email protected]

 Tuition and Living Costs

-Annual tuition is €18,000 for the first 3 years and €22,000 for the final 3 years.
+Annual tuition is €22,000 per year.
 Living costs depend on your lifestyle.
 Students doing their clinical training at our international partner institutions pay an additional supplement during the last two years of the programme, depending on the location.

-For further information on the additional supplement, please contact [email protected].
+For further information on the additional supplement, please contact [email protected]

 On average, staying in Nicosia for the whole year will cost a minimum of €12,000.